mrmitc01/TwosComplementAddition/README.txt

 Compile the source code by typing the following at the prompt $:
-$ gcc -o testit additionDriver.c addition.c
+$ gcc -o additionTest additionDriver.c addition.c

 Code is available upon request